Do you know this woman?

 Welcome To Fort Valley is available, and can be shipped.

-You may have noticed the new “Archive” option on the menu bar of our home page.
+You may have noticed the “Archive” option on the menu bar of our home page.
 Fort Valley Museum volunteers continue scanning documents and photos and then cataloging them in our museum software.
 This is a project that will go on for years so new documents and photos will be added regularly.
 Interested in helping with this project?
 Send us a message with one of the “Send us feedback” links to inquire.

 When you visit the Digital Archive landing page either by clicking the menu link at the top of the home page or by directly accessing it through fortvalleymuseum.org/archives.
 You will have several options to look at this content: